International Trade and Monetary System, Trailblazer of the Neoliberal Globalization

 In the Western industrialized countries, the declining economic growth eventually falls below a critical threshold, revealing for the first time that the neoliberal system cannot meet its social and environmental commitments in case of stagnation.
 According to the logic of the system, the »liberalization« efforts are intensified, forcing the world economy deeper and deeper into a state of depression with global mass unemployment, poverty and environmental pollution.

-For a deeper insight into the neoliberal economic doctrine, I recommend the articles Neoliberal Vicious Circle, Neoliberal Economic Doctrine, Excesses of Capitalism and World Trade Organization (WTO).
+For a deeper insight into the neoliberal economic doctrine, I recommend the articles Neoliberal Vicious Circle, Neoliberal Economic Doctrine, Neoliberalism – old and new, Excesses of Capitalism and World Trade Organization (WTO).

 9. Economic Assessment